How to backup Azure SQL database

 Backup Azure SQL Database To Blob Storage

-We can also back up our Azure SQL Database to the Azure Blob Storage using the below steps.
-Before that, we need to know what are the Prerequisites needed to work with this requirement.
+We can back up our Azure SQL Database to the Azure Blob Storage using the steps below.
+Before that, we need to know what the prerequisites are needed to work with this requirement.

 Prerequisites

 • You need to have an Azure Storage Account.
-If you don’t have an Azure Storage Account, create an Azure storage account now.
+If you don’t have an Azure Storage Account, create one Azure storage account now.

 • You need to install the SQL Server Management Studio.